Oxford's Covered Market

 Nonetheless, by June progress was again being made with our dedicated and skilled contractors safely returning to the site.
 Keen to assist with the re-opening of the Covered Market to customers, a decision was made to remove the 1970s brick façade, which had been acting as the site hoardings, but was reducing the width of the aisle and space to move around within the market’s public areas.
 On 15th June, the Market reopened with the original building line restored, enabling improvement to the sightlines of the avenues, and reintroducing the architectural rhythm of the market.
 The rear brick wall looks splendid with its limewash, and we were all thrilled with the craftsmanship that went into saving and restoring Lindsey’s original painted signage above the door.

 More headway was made in August and September, with the plastering, painting, skirting, block paving and ventilation being completed, as well as the installation of the windows, doorframes, joinery, and reworked iron trelliswork.
 A carefully chosen colour scheme was also agreed to act as an exemplar for work to other units in the Market that might come forward in future years.
 The team visited the site to assess the scope of works to the incredible original stone floor, which has now been pointed.

-The focus is on reaching project completion.
-This will involve cleaning, decoration, electrics, and final repairs to areas such as the fretwork.
+In 2021, the focus was on reaching project completion.
+This involved cleaning of the interiors, electrics, and final repairs to areas such as the fretwork.
+Lattice grilles have also been fabricated and fitted within the unit.